danielscholl-osdu/search/docs/tutorial/SearchService.md

 }
 ```

-We then might wish to search for `work-product-component--WellboreMarkerSet` having any Marker revised on a certain date by a certain engineer:
+You might want to search for `work-product-component--WellboreMarkerSet` that has any marker revised on a certain date by a certain engineer:

 ```json
 {